Dusky Track Transport

 West Arm out

 To get off the track at West Arm there are boat departures everyday across Lake Manapouri with Real NZ.
 They do not take bookings (so they do not have to worry about missing, delayed or otherwise trampers), you just turn up and catch the next available boat.
 The scheduled boats are currently at 11.00 am, and 4.15 pm.
 We issue an open dated ticket for this portion of travel.
-If you need to travel back to Te Anau we will collect you from Pearl Harbour, Manapouri by vehicle.
+If you need to travel back to Te Anau we will collect you from Pearl Harbour, Manapouri.
 Note you will need to contact us to let us know when you are here, so there may be a delay in collecting you if you don't contact us from West Arm.

 Great service, will highly recommend.